-Unlike the rise in M&A activity, Hong Kong aggregate loan value fell by 15.5% from an aggregate value of USD53.79 billion in 2019 to an aggregate value of USD45.47 billion in 2020.
-This is mainly attributable to COVID-19.
+In line with the rise in M&A activity, Hong Kong's aggregate loan value increased by approximately 23.4%, from an aggregate value of approximately USD45.61 billion in 2020 to approximately USD56.29 billion in 2021.
+This is mainly attributable to the gradual recovery from the adverse effects of COVID-19 in Hong Kong.